Special Weather Statement issued for Central La Paz, Parker Valley by NWS - News Break

 Special Weather Statement issued for Central La Paz, Parker Valley by NWS

-Effective: 2021-06-23 19:34:00 PDT Expires: 2021-06-23 20:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Central La Paz; Parker Valley SIGNIFICANT WEATHER ADVISORY FOR CENTRAL LA PAZ COUNTY UNTIL 830 PM MST At 739 PM MST, Doppler radar was tracking a strong thunderstorm near Quartzsite, or 27 miles south of Parker, moving northeast at 25 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Quartzsite and Bouse.
-This includes the following highways AZ Interstate 10 between mile markers 9 and 29.
-AZ Route 72 between mile markers 28 and 39.
-AZ Route 95 between mile markers 98 and 124.alerts.weather.gov
+Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-23 17:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central La Paz; Parker Valley SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL LA PAZ AND RIVERSIDE COUNTIES UNTIL 500 PM MST/500 PM PDT/ At 416 PM MST/416 PM PDT/, Doppler radar was tracking a strong thunderstorm 11 miles west of Quartzsite, or 30 miles south of Parker, moving northeast at 20 mph.
+Winds in excess of 40 mph will be possible with this storm, which may also generate blowing dust.
+Locations impacted include Blythe, Quartzsite, Ehrenberg and Poston.
+This includes the following highways AZ Interstate 10 between mile markers 1 and 16.
+CA Interstate 10 near mile marker 156.
+AZ Route 95 between mile markers 111 and 126.alerts.weather.gov